 American Field Pansy, Field Pansy, Wild Pansy, Johnny Jump Up

-Synonyms of Viola bicolor or Viola rafinesquei (5) (Updated on 6-14-21 from Plants of the World Online): Mnemion rafinesquei (Greene) Nieuwl., Mnemion tenellum Webb, Viola kitaibeliana var. rafinesquei (Greene) Fernald, Viola rafinesquei f. minor Moldenke.
-Obviously, either Viola bicolor OR Viola rafinesquei will be on the list of synonyms depending on which website you visit.
+Synonyms of Viola rafinesquei (5) (Updated on 12-19-21 from Plants of the World Online): Mnemion rafinesquei (Greene) Nieuwl., Mnemion tenellum Webb, Viola bicolor Pursh, Viola kitaibeliana var. rafinesquei (Greene) Fernald, Viola rafinesquei f. minor Moldenke

 The genus, Viola L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 650 species in the Viola genus (as of 6-13-21 when I wrote this page).
+As of 12-19-21 when this page was last updated, Plants of the World Online lists 664 species in the Viola genus.
 It is a member of the plant family Violaceae with a total of 25 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

-The map on iNaturalist shows where members have made observations.
-Anyone can join and it is a great website to confirm and share your observations and hopefully are agreed upon to become research grade.
-With this species, I noticed several observations from other countries that are “likely” not Viola bicolor/V. rafinesquei.
+The map on iNaturalist (for Viola bicolor at the moment) shows where members have made observations.
+Anyone can join and it is a great website to confirm and share your observations.
+The maps on iNaturalist are continually updated as members post new observations.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 I found this Viola species in an area where hay had been previously stored on my farm in 2020.
 I identified it as Viola bicolor and it became Research Grade on iNaturalist.
 The leaves match Viola bicolor Pursh on Missouri Plants so they were a deciding feature for me.
 Then, when I wrote this page, I saw where Plants of the World Online listed to different Viola bicolor named by two different botanists.
-The one here, Viola bicolor Pursh became is listed as a synonym of Viola rafinesquei Greene and Viola bicolor Hoffm. became a synonym of Viola bicolor L. The problem is, both species are quite similar and sometimes Viola tricolor produces bi-colored flowers.
+The one here, Viola bicolor Pursh became is listed as a synonym of Viola rafinesquei Greene and Viola bicolor Hoffm. became a synonym of Viola tricolor L. The problem is, both species are quite similar and sometimes Viola tricolor produces bi-colored flowers.
 I had intended to get more close-up shots of the flowers in 2021 but my camera had been acting up and time went by.
 It was too late to take more photos by the time I bought a new camera.
-Another reason I am sticking with Viola bicolor/rafinesquei is that Missouri Plants says Viola tricolor is rare in Missouri.
-OH, Viola bicolor is also native to Missouri, while Viola tricolor is an introduced species.
+Another reason I am sticking with Viola rafinesquei is that Missouri Plants says Viola tricolor is rare in Missouri.
+OH, Viola rafinesquei (syn.
+Viola bicolor) is a North American native, while Viola tricolor is an introduced species.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
 I have grown over 500 different plants and identified over 100 species of wildflowers (most have pages listed on the right side of the page).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a few horticulturalists I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.